sauravpradhan/Android_IPC_Demo/README.md

 #How to use?
 Just download the code and import to Eclipse as two separate applications.
-Install the MyService and than install the MyIpaActivity.
-The Service must be running in the phone while launching MyIpaActivity and you'll see a Toast message showing Hello from Service and then another toast Hello from Activity.
+Install the MyService and than install the MyIpcActivity.
+The Service must be running in the phone while launching MyIpcActivity and you'll see a Toast message showing Hello from Service and then another toast Hello from Activity.